 Making the Omelet

 Ok.
-This is where I really messed up on round one of this omelet, but here’s how to do it right.
+This is where I really messed up on round one of the Rolled Omelet, but here’s how to do it right.

 Preheat your oven to 350 degrees and line a 9×13 baking dish with parchment paper.
 It’s really important to use parchment paper or you’ll never get your eggs out in a single layer.